gabMendes12/gabMendes12/README.md

 # 👋 Hey everyone!
 I'm Gabriel 🧠💻
-"An ambitious person fascinated by **technology, coding, and design.**.
+An ambitious person fascinated by **technology, coding, and design.**.

 ---